We reviewed the evidence about the effect of giving omega-3 supplements to people with cystic fibrosis.

 This review found that regular omega-3 supplements may provide some limited benefits for people with cystic fibrosis with relatively few adverse effects: however, the quality of the evidence across all outcomes was very low.
 The current evidence is insufficient to draw firm conclusions or recommend routine use of these supplements in people with cystic fibrosis.
 A large, long-term, multicentre, randomised controlled study is needed to determine any significant therapeutic effect and to assess the influence of disease severity, dosage and duration of treatment.
 Future researchers should note the need for additional pancreatic enzymes when providing omega-3 supplementation or olive oil placebo capsules.
 More research is required to determine the exact dose of pancreatic enzyme required.

 Studies suggest that a diet rich in omega-3 essential fatty acids may have beneficial anti-inflammatory effects for chronic conditions such as cystic fibrosis.
 This is an updated version of a previously published review.

 To determine whether there is evidence that omega-3 polyunsaturated fatty acid supplementation reduces morbidity and mortality and to identify any adverse events associated with supplementation.

 We searched the Cochrane Cystic Fibrosis and Genetic Disorders Group's Trials Register comprising references identified from comprehensive electronic database searches and handsearches of relevant journals and abstract books of conference proceedings.
-Authors and persons interested in the subject of the review were contacted.
+Date of last search: 01 April 2020.

 Randomised controlled trials in people with cystic fibrosis comparing omega-3 fatty acid supplements with placebo.